mike-bourgeous/mb-geometry/README-Delaunay.md

 # Delaunay triangulation in pure Ruby

-Due to some odd bugs in Rubyvor, I'm trying to write a pure Ruby implementation of a Delaunay triangulation.
+In order to better understand how Voronoi diagrams work, I'm trying to write a pure Ruby implementation of a Delaunay triangulation.
 I am using the 1980 algorithm from D.T.
 Lee and B.J.
 Schachter as a reference, but several implementation details are unclear, so I am changing a few things to use Ruby primitives instead.

 I am also referring to a website by Samuel Peterson (linked from Wikipedia) to help resolve ambiguities or misunderstandings I have from Lee and Schachter.